thomasabishop/eolas/Databases/GraphQL/Apollo/Apollo_Server.md

 const resolvers = {};
 ```

 The `resolvers` object's keys will correspond to the schema's types and fields.
-For some reason Apollo requires extra scaffolding around the keys, you have to wrap the key in `Query` like so:
+You distinguish resolves which directly correspond to a query in the schema from other resolver types by wraping them in `Query {}`.

 ```js
 const resolvers = {